What’s the first thing you think of when someone says the word ‘multi-room’?

 MORE: Best hi-fi deals 2019

 What about voice control?

-DTS Play-Fi also supports Alexa – Amazon’s voice assistant found in its Echo range of products.
-This functionality is available in two ways: “integration of Alexa Voice Services” (which is for products with the Alexa voice assistant built-in) or “Works with Alexa” (which means you’ll be able to control Alexa-based music streams on DTS Play-Fi products).
+DTS Play-Fi also supports voice control most exhaustively via Amazon’s Alexa voice assistant.
+This functionality is available in two ways: “integration of Alexa Voice Services” (which is for products with the Alexa voice assistant built-in) or “Works with Alexa” (which means you’ll be able to control Alexa-based music streams on DTS Play-Fi products via an Echo device).

 Play-Fi-connected smart speakers such as the Onkyo P3, Pioneer F4 and Phorus PS10 have integrated Alexa, so you can shout commands at it just as you would Amazon's own Echo speakers.

 To use Alexa with other Play-Fi products (such as those from McIntosh or Martin Logan – basically anything without microphones built in) you'll need to ask any of the above smart speakers or an Echo or Dot to play music, which it will then do across the rest of your Play-Fi products.

 Speaking of Alexa, DTS Play-Fi products now support Alexa Cast, allowing users to send and control music directly from the Amazon Music app to them.
 See compatible products here.